luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Switches:

 - **Enabled**: Turns Depth on/off.
-Turning it off will prevent stereo node from being created, which will also save some of the memory.
+Turning it off will prevent the stereo node from being created, which will also save some of the memory.
 Useful for situations where we're more focused on AI processing/Encoding rather than depth.
-- **Use Disparity**: If not set (default), the demo script will calculate the disparity map on host based on depth map.
-If enabled, the same processing will be performed on device, consuming some of the memory but limiting host resource usage.
+- **Use Disparity**: If not set (default), the demo script will calculate the disparity map on host, based on the depth map.
+If enabled, the same processing will be performed on the device, consuming some of the memory but limiting host resource usage.

 Basic properties:

 - **Median Filtering**: Specifies the type of noise removing median filter applied to the depth map
-- **Subpixel**: Enables subpixel mode, that improves the depth precision and is especially useful for long range measurements
+- **Subpixel**: Enables subpixel mode, which improves the depth precision and is especially useful for long-range measurements
 - **Left Right Check**: Enables left-right check, that is used to remove incorrectly calculated disparity pixels due to occlusions at object borders
 - **Extended Disparity**: Enables extended disparity mode, that allows a closer minimum distance for the given baseline
 - **Depth Range**: Specifies the minimum and maximum distance calculated by the device